-(b) Notice and quorum requirements for meetings and members are determined by the unincorporated nonprofit association's governing principles.

-1. The principles set forth in Section 18-members vote on a per capita basis, notice of meetings and majority quorum and vote for approval actions-are all default rules.
+1 delivery by hand, mail, commercial delivery, and electronic transmission to the member's 2 address shown in the unincorporated nonprofit association's records.
+The notice shall state the 3 matter to be decided and describe where and when the meeting is to be held.
+A member may 4 waive notice before or after the date of the meeting.
+5 (2) Each member is entitled to one vote on each matter that must be 6 approved by members.
+7 (c) The presence in person or by proxy of a majority of the members entitled to vote on a 8 matter constitutes a quorum for purposes of a vote by the members of anb) Notice and quorum 9 requirements for meetings and members are determined by the unincorporated nonprofit 10 association: 's governing principles.
+11 Comment 12 13 1.
+The principles set forth in Section 18-members vote on a per capita basis, notice of 14 meetings and majority quorum and vote for approval actions-are all default rules.
 They apply unless there are different rules in the UNA's governing principles.
-Thus, if a UNA's bylaws specified that only some members have voting rights, then only those so designated would have voting rights.
-Similarly, if the bylaws specified that all members are entitled to vote on specific actions (e.g., election of a board of directors), but a subset of members is the approving authority for all other matters the bylaws would trump the default rules.
-In addition, bylaw provisions that provided for a higher (or lower) voting percentage rather than the majority vote required by the statutory default rule would control.

-2. An enacting state may decide to require supermajority voting (e.g., two-thirds majority) for transactions that are not in the ordinary course of business such as dissolution, merger, or amendment of the UNA's governing principles.
-The default voting requirements for similar transactions under the enacting jurisdiction's nonprofit corporation law might be an appropriate model for structuring the voting requirements for a UNA.
-Because it is often quite difficult to locate and to get a majority of all members together for voting purposes in a UNA, the requirement of a supermajority voting for any issue may not be appropriate.

-3. A UNA will undoubtedly have some kind of notice and quorum requirements in its governing principles which include its established practices.
-If it does not have any such requirements (e.g., it is newly formed and is holding its initial meeting), it can create them at that meeting and these requirements, even if oral, become over time the UNA's established practices and therefore part of the UNA's governing principles.
+Thus, if a UNA's bylaws 15 16 specified that only some members have voting rights, then only those so designated would have 17 voting rights.
+Similarly, if the bylaws specified that all members are entitled to vote on specific actions (e.g., election of a board of directors), but a subset of members is the approving authority 18 19 for all other matters the bylaws would trump the default rules.
+In addition, bylaw provisions that 20 provided for a higher (or lower) voting percentage rather than the majority vote required by the 21 statutory default rule would control.
+22 23 2.
+An enacting state may decide to require supermajority voting (e.g., two-thirds 24 majority) for transactions that are not in the ordinary course of business such as dissolution, 25 merger, or amendment of the UNA's governing principles.
+The default voting requirements for similar transactions under the enacting jurisdiction's nonprofit corporation law wouldmight be 26 an appropriate model for structuring the voting requirements for a UNA. -3.
+Because it is often 27 28 quite difficult to locate and to get a majority of all members together for voting purposes in a 29 UNA, the requirement of a supermajority quorum or voting for any issue may not be appropriate.
+30 31 3.
+A UNA will undoubtedly have some kind of notice and quorum requirements in 32 its governing principles which include its established practices.
+If it does not have any such 33 requirements (e.g., it is newly formed and is holding its initial meeting), it can create them at that meeting and these requirements, even if oral, become over time the UNA's established practices and therefore part of the UNA's governing principles.